Antetonitrus: Description

 The holotype specimen may have measured 8–10 m in length, 1.5–2 m in hip height and 5.6 MT in body mass.
 However, the neural arches of the vertebrae were not fused with the centra, indicating that this individual perhaps was not fully grown.

 Antetonitrus shows several features which appear to be similar to those of later sauropods, but still retains some primitive features.
 Unlike most of its smaller and more lightly built ancestors, Antetonitrus was primarily quadrupedal.
 Like sauropods, its forelimbs were much longer relative to its hind legs than earlier animals, while the metatarsus was shortened.
 However, the first digit of the hand, also called the "thumb" or pollex, was still twisted and flexible, capable of grasping against the hand.
 In more derived sauropods, the wrist bones are large and thick, arranged in such a way as to lock the hand into a permanently pronated position for full-time weight support, and the hand is incapable of grasping.

 Antetonitrus already shows adaptations for an increasing body size as seen in all later sauropods: The wrist bones were broader and thicker to support more weight, whereas the femur was elliptical in cross section.
 The vertebrae bear high neural spines and well developed hyposphene-hypantrum articulations which add rigidity to the trunk.
 The first toe of the hind foot already bears a large claw longer than the first metatarsal; however, this claw was not sickle shaped as seen in later sauropods.
 The femur was slightly sigmoidal (S-curved) in lateral view rather than straight as in other sauropods.

+Despite being a true sauropod, the long bone development of Antetonitrus was more characteristic of basal sauropodomorphs, with subadults possessing, as derived sauropods do, highly vascularised fibrolamellar bone throughout their cortices, but with intermittent growth lines as seen in more basal sauropodomorphs instead of the absence of growth lines or presence of growth lines exclusively in the outer circumferential layer.